 Trainings will be scheduled throughout the year.
 Check our events page for any future Urban Plan Volunteer trainings.

 UrbanPlan at UTSA

-In 2019, ULI San Antonio assisted Dr. Albert Han with the launch of UrbanPlan at UTSA and the program is continuing in 2020.
+In 2019, ULI San Antonio assisted Dr. Albert Han with the launch of UrbanPlan at UTSA and the program continued in 2020 and 2021.
 ULI volunteers assist with advising and facilitating the groups and with the mock city council.